UMR-CNRM/snowtools/doc/source/misc/surfex-install.rst

 .. code-block:: bash

-   git clone -b cen --single-branch ssh://reader097@git.umr-cnrm.fr/git/Surfex_Git2.git cen
+   git clone -b cen ssh://reader097@git.umr-cnrm.fr/git/Surfex_Git2.git

 If you are a developer, you may prefer download the cen_dev branch with the folowwing command:

 .. code-block:: bash

-   git clone -b cen_dev ssh://admin097@git.umr-cnrm.fr/git/Surfex_Git2.git cen_dev
+   git clone -b cen_dev ssh://admin097@git.umr-cnrm.fr/git/Surfex_Git2.git

-If a password is requested, it means that your ssh keys have not been registered, please contact operator@meteo.fr
+If a password is requested, it means that your ssh keys have not been registered, please contact ``operator at meteo dot fr``

 This will download a number of folder and files.
 The SURFEX sources are in the src directory.